kehikko/kehikko/README.md

 # Kehikko

 Base project for kehikko v2 system.
+See https://kehikko.github.io/v2/ for documentation.